ScottKirvan/VES.LA.DiscordServer/Permissions and Roles.md

 ## New Channels

 Right now we're trying to pair the server down to channels that are (or have a hope of becoming) active and those that are required.
-I allowed WA to have a special channel for their committees because these committees had already demonstrated that they'd use them.
 We do not want to add more inactive channels.
 If you add a channel or a role that ends up not being used, please delete it.

 ### Planning ahead
 It's easy to plan ahead, and our instinct, especially given the background a lot of us share, is to anticipate and put things in place before they're needed.
 In our case, to keep things manageable, it's better to take a "Just in time" approach.
 Creating a hundred channels, with a spiderweb of (potentially conflicting) permissions by imagining what will be useful or fun in the future creates a ton of overhead that may not ever get used.